HackYourFuture/post-grad-ed/performance-review-template.md

 Rate: Outstanding | Good | Needs Improvement | Poor | Comments:

 3. **Responsibility and Proactivity**: Is on time for meetings.
 Submits assignments on time.
-Plans meetings and seels for feedback.
+Plans meetings and seeks for feedback.
 Applies feedback.
 Looks for ways to constantly improve him/herself.

 Rate: Outstanding | Good | Needs Improvement | Poor | Comments: